tommytran8/guessanddraw/README.md

-    [ ] Lobby before starting the game to enter Username [x] Users can draw on canvas that updates on everyone's screen [x] Drawing will render on new player's or reentering player's canvas [ ] One player can only draw and rotate between players [x] Chat with username and message
+    [ ] Lobby before starting the game to enter Username [x] Users can draw on canvas that updates on everyone's screen [x] Drawing will render on new player's or reentering player's canvas [ ] Hide the words on the screens of those who are not drawing [ ] One player can only draw and rotate between players [x] Chat with username and message
     [x] list of players